EyalIt/SensorVisualization/README.md

 Future Enhancements:
   1. Aggregate a few samples and send them to the server as a batch
-  2. Zip the data that is sent to the server to reduce the load
+  2. Zip the data that is sent to the server to reduce the load and add encryption
   3. Create a producer-consumer pipeline at the server side in case we would like to run some manipulation on the received data
      (machine learning classifier for example)
   4. Error handling and logging